 5.30.2.0 General

 SNPN 5GS deployments are based on the architecture depicted in clause 4.2.3, the architecture for 5GC with untrusted non-3GPP access (Figure 4.2.8.2.1-1) for access to SNPN services via a PLMN (and vice versa) and the additional functionality covered in clause 5.30.2.
 In this Release, direct access to SNPN is specified for 3GPP access only.

+SNPN also supports access to UE(s) using credentials assigned by a separate entity.
+An architecture in which the separate entity hosts UE’s subscription is shown in figure 4.2.3-6, 4.2.3-7.
+For such an architecture, the limitation is that the Session Management procedures (i.e. PDU Sessions) terminate in the SNPN.

 Interworking with EPS is not supported for SNPN.
 Also, emergency services are not supported for SNPN.
 Furthermore, roaming is not supported for SNPN, e.g. roaming between SNPNs.
 Handover between SNPNs, between SNPN and PLMN or PNI NPN are not supported.
 CIoT 5GS optimizations are not supported in SNPNs.